treehouses/luftballon/README.md

 It is nice to connect to your Raspberry Pi by sshtunnel, but you have to pay money to Amazon to have the sshtunnels.
 If you do not need to use the sshtunnel, you do not want to pay money for nothing.

-The below comand delete the Luftballon.
+The below comand down the Luftballon.

-`./delete.sh`
+`./down.sh`

 This command basically does the opposite of the `up.sh`